 Students are expected to be on time to every class meeting.
 Students who are late will be marked tardy.
 Excessive tardies and absences will result in grade reductions.
-Students will be administratively dropped from class after excessive absences.
-Cell phones must be turned off during class time (this is a simple courtesy to your neighbor).
-Below is the official policy on absences from SPC:
+Students will be administratively dropped from class from excessive absences.
+Cell phones must be turned off during class time.
+If you receive a call during class or text during class.
+Below is the official attendance policy of SPC: